HR-CMGT/CLE-speedcourses/circuit-playground/readme.md

 ![dcmotor](./images/dcmotors.png)

 DC Motors use too much power for the Circuit Playground.
 You can solve this by [using the **Adafruit Crickit**](../crickit/readme.md).
 The Crickit allows you to control two motors separately.

 You can also [connect dc motors to their own power source with a relais](#relais).
 The relais allows you to connect more than two motors.

-If you don't have a CRICKIT [you can use the **CLEVER Mosfet** to safely control a DC motor](./mosfet.md)
+The [mosfet](./mosfet.md) is another way to connect a DC motor to a playground.

 ---